Engineered Hardwood Flooring Pros and Cons

 Easy Installation

+Another pros of engineered hardwood flooring pros and cons is easy Installation.
 Unlike real hardwood, engineered hardwood is easy to install.
 It can be installed using the nail-down, glue-down or floating methods.
 The first two speak for themselves; a floating floor consists of connecting each plank by tongue and groove – similar to a puzzle.

 Since floating installation is an option, engineered hardwood can be laid over a subfloor as long as the subfloor is flat and sturdy.